 While the pastry bakes, Combine sugar, nutmeg, and flour.
 Whisk in cream and beaten eggs.
 Fold in the rhubarb.
 Pour this mixture over the baked crust and return to the oven to bake for another 40-45 minutes or until the custard is set (when a knife inserted in the center comes out clean).

-Beat the cream cheese, sugar and vanilla together until smooth.
+Beat the cream cheese, sugar and extract together until smooth.
 In another bowl whip the cream, and then fold the whipped cream into the cream cheese mixture.
 Spread this onto the completely cooled cake and store in the refrigerator.